indiayz/indiayz-ai/docs/faq.md

 ---

-## Is yt-dlp bundled in the SDK?
+## Is indiayz bundled in the SDK?

-No. yt-dlp runs only on the backend.
+No. indiayz runs only on the backend.